-As the year comes to an end, now is a fantastic time to get ready for a brand new one.
-So, we’ve come up with 7 activities to help you start 2021 on the right foot.
+As the year comes to an end, now is a fantastic time to get ready for new beginnings.
+So, we’ve come up with 7 activities to help you start the new year on the right foot.
 Let’s take a look.

 Out with the Old, in with the New

 During the holiday season, there’s a very good chance that your home will see new additions in terms of electronics, decorations, clothes, and so on.
 Which means you’ll have to find room for them.
 Now is a great time to start sorting through your belongings and decide what stays and what doesn’t.
 Decluttering is also a great way to prepare the new you for the new year.
 In fact, you can even start the new year with a good deed by donating some of the items you no longer need.

 Perform Seasonal Maintenance Tasks

 The end of the year is always a hectic time, and it can be tempting to postpone any seasonal maintenance tasks for after the holidays.
 However, many of these tasks don’t take as long as you’d expect.
 Take a few moments to check for outdoor pipes that are leaking, reverse your ceiling fans clockwise, clear any debris from the gutters, put away any garden tools, bring in any potted plants that could freeze, and make sure you have salt, sand and a shovel ready.
 If you find any problems that need fixing, write them down on a post-it note, and place them at the top of your to-do list for the next year.

 There’s a very good chance that work-from-home will continue.
 So if you’ve spent this year working from your sofa or your bed as a temporary solution, now is the time to fix that.
 One of the main pitfalls of not having a designated working area is that it makes it difficult to detach from your job once the workday is done.
 Essentially, your entire house ends up feeling like an office.
 To fix that, simply designate a part of your home for work only, even if it’s just a small table and a chair in a nook.
 This will improve your productivity, as well as your mental health.